Created in 2003 as a purpose built, featured match lake

 This is the lake to choose if you want to really bag up.
-Being the most mature of the match lakes, there are some proper monster in Magpie, with the average stamp being 3lbs, up to 12lbs+, making it very easy to put over 150lbs on the scales from the majority of the pegs on Magpie lake, making this our most popular summer lake for the visiting match anglers who want to seriously bag up!
+Being the most mature of the match lakes, the average stamp reaches anywhere from 3lbs to 12lbs+, making it very easy to put over 150lbs on the scales from the majority of the pegs.
+Magpie holds Rookery Waters Match record at 518lbs!

 Autumn/Winter – lightly feed pellets with 4/6mm soft expander pellet fished tight to the features.
 Corn and maggots work in the edges.
 Dobbing bread to features when the weather is extremely cold can produce excellent results.